Bioblitz Guide

 But make sure the public understands their role as observers is participatory and that their objective is to drive the bioblitz count by recording and uploading observations that will be identifiable.

-Emphasize using the mobile apps to people new to iNat - they're easiest to use.
-But also recruit a few experienced iNat observers with macro and telephoto lenses so that birds and tiny critters are well represented.
-Observing isn't hard, but its difficult to get people familiar with iNaturalist during the chaos of a bioblitz.
+Emphasize using the mobile apps to people who are new to iNat, because the apps are the easiest way to use iNat.
+However, it also helps to recruit a few experienced iNat observers with macro and telephoto lenses so that birds and tiny critters are well-represented.
+Observing isn't hard, but it's difficult to get people familiar with iNaturalist during the chaos of a bioblitz.
 Help get observers familiar posting observations before the bioblitz starts.
 The best first step is to get familiar posting observations yourself!

 Organizers' familiarity with iNaturalist is a major factor in having a successful bioblitz.